eacton/CAGEF/Lesson_2/Lesson_2.md

 </br>

 The structure of the class is a code-along style.
 It is hands on.
-The lecture AND code we are going through are available on GitHub for download at https://github.com/eacton/CAGEF __(Note: repo is private until approved)__, so you can spend the time coding and not taking notes.
+The lecture AND code we are going through are available on GitHub for download at <https://github.com/eacton/CAGEF> __(Note: repo is private until approved)__, so you can spend the time coding and not taking notes.
 As we go along, there will be some challenge questions and multiple choice questions on Socrative.
-At the end of the class if you could please fill out a post-lesson survey (https://www.surveymonkey.com/r/SMGKMCS), it will help me further develop this course and would be greatly appreciated.
+At the end of the class if you could please fill out a post-lesson survey (<https://www.surveymonkey.com/r/SMGKMCS>), it will help me further develop this course and would be greatly appreciated.

 </br>

 ***

+####Highlighting

+`grey background` - a package, function, code, command or directory
+*italics* - an important term or concept or an individual file or folder
+**bold** - heading or a term that is being defined
+<span style="color:blue">blue text</span> - named or unnamed hyperlink

+***

+####Packages Used in This Lesson

+The following packages are used in this lesson:

+`tidyverse` (`tidyr`, `dplyr`, `tibble`)

+Please install and load these packages for the lesson.
+In this document I will load each package separately, but I will not be reminding you to install the package.
+Remember: these packages may be from CRAN OR Bioconductor.

+***

+####Data Files Used in This Lesson

+-ENV_pitlatrine.csv
+-gapminder_wide.csv
+-SPE_pitlatrine.csv

+These files can be downloaded at <https://github.com/eacton/CAGEF/tree/master/Lesson_2/data>.
+Right-click on the filename and select 'Save Link As...' to save the file locally.
+The files should be saved in the same folder you plan on using for your R script for this lesson.

+***

 __Objective:__ At the end of this session you will know the principles of tidy data, and be able to subset and transform your data, merge data frames, and perform simple calculations.

 ***

 ##A quick intro to base R subsetting

 First, I am going to show you how to subset data in __base R__.
 Then I will show you how do the same thing with the popular packages `dplyr` and `tidyr`.
-These packages are great for data wrangling with __data frames__.
-While a lot of new packages play nicely with the functions we are going to use today, but not all packages or data structures will work with `dplyr` functions.
+These packages are great for data wrangling with _data frames_.
+While a lot of new packages play nicely with the functions we are going to use today, not all packages or data structures will work with `dplyr` functions.
 You will see `dplyr` and `tidyr` used for data cleaning and the manipulation of data frames.

-###Our Dataset

-Metagenomic 16SrRNA sequencing of latrines from Tanzania and Vietnam at different depths (multiples of 20cm).

-We have 2 csv files (change one to tsv or xlsx - maybe both and make an additional files and get a google spreadsheet):
+###Dataset: Pyrosequencing of the V3-V5 hypervariable regions of the 16S rRNA gene

+16S rRNA pyrosequencing of 30 latrines from Tanzania and Vietnam at different depths (multiples of 20cm).
+Microbial abundance is represented in Operational Taxonomic Units (OTUs).
+Operational Taxonomic Units (OTUs) are groups of organisms defined by a specified level of DNA sequence similarity at a marker gene (e.g. 97% similarity at the V4 hypervariable region of the 16S rRNA gene).
+Intrinsic environmental factors such as pH, temperature, organic matter composition were also recorded.

+We have 2 csv files:

 1. A metadata file (Naming conventions: [Country_LatrineNo_Depth]) with sample names and environmental variables.
-2. A table of species abundance.
+2. OTU abundance table.

 B Torondel, JHJ Ensink, O Gunvirusdu, UZ Ijaz, J Parkhill, F Abdelahi, V-A Nguyen, S Sudgen, W Gibson, AW Walker, and C Quince.
 Assessment of the influence of intrinsic environmental and geographical factors on the bacterial ecology of pit latrines